MartinEesmaa/VVCEasy/LAVFilters/README.md

 Changelog:
 ```
+22/06/2025: Updated MPC-HC for up to 2.4.3.6, LAVFilters for up to 0.80 with new commits, FFmpeg, vvdec, yt-dlp and others.
+Also sorry for DLL files increased and also hiatus for 8 months.
 01/10/2024: Updated MPC-HC, LAVFilters with new commits, FFmpeg, vvdec, yt-dlp and others.
 Added support VVC Matroska demux and also much better for shrinking DLL files down.
 09/04/2024: Updated MPC-HC, LAVFilters with new commits, FFmpeg and others.
 30/03/2024: Updated MPC-HC, LAVFilters with new commits, FFmpeg, MediaInfo, yt-dlp, vvdec and others, still uses libvvdec library and disabled VVC native decoder.